- Home /

 Newton Wonder apples are large green cookers with an attractive red tinge.
 Their flavour is less sharp than that of a Bramley, which gives them more appeal as a dessert apple and they bake to a similar delicate, fluffy texture.
-These are winter apples, with a heavy crop from November through to March.
+These are winter apples, with a heavy crop which store from November through to March.

 Like so many good English apples, there is a little tale about the tree's discovery.
 The landlord of the Hardinge Arms in the town of King's Newton spotted a sapling growing through the thatch of his inn during the 1860's and planted it in his garden.
 It did so well that by 1887, grafted Trees- were being sold commercially and the RHS gave it a First Class award.
 This means that the parentage of this tree is uncertain.
 The consensus is that it this tree is probably a cross between a Dumelow's Seedling and a Blenheim Orange, both of which are cookers with an orange russet colour.